top of page

 Background

-Esophageal cancers are significant health problems that account for approximately 450,000 new cancer cases annually worldwide.
 Esophageal cancer occurs as either squamous cell carcinoma or adenocarcinoma.
-To reduce the mortality rate associated with these cancers, it is crucial to better understand the origin of esophageal cancers and the molecular mechanisms underlying the development of these diseases and translate that knowledge into novel approaches for their diagnosis, prognosis and/or treatment.
+To reduce the mortality rate associated with these cancers, it is crucial to better understand the origin of esophageal cancers and the molecular mechanisms underlying the development of these diseases, and translate that knowledge into novel approaches for their diagnosis, prognosis and/or treatment.

 Projects